Xandery256/Project-Neptune/Design Document.md

 Player Experience:
 What will the player experience be like in your game?
 What emotions or reactions are you aiming to inspire in the player?
+* Feeling oppressed
+* Intimidated
+* Potentially anxious
+* Quick to take on enemies

 Player Character Actions:
-What can the PC do in your game?
-How does s/he interact with the game world and its characters?
+*What can the PC do in your game?
+How does s/he interact with the game world and its characters?*
+* Shoot
+* Melee (blade on gun? a form of parrying)
+* Interact button (e.g. PRESS E)

 Player Character End Goal: